- Career preparation

-Within the Mobility Center at Faculty BMS, an internship coordinator was recently appointed.
+Within Career preparation at Faculty BMS, an internship coordinator has been appointed.
 The task of the internship coordinator can be summarized as: Offering coordinating support with regards to proceedings accommodating internships or graduation assignments at companies.
 To be more concrete, the support will focus on:

 - Pro-active support and guidance with regards to internship contracts